speedcell4/torchglyph/docs/index.md

 ## Installation

-Simply run this command in your terminal:
+Simply run this command in your terminal,

 ```bash
 pip install torchglyph